+Window 1 does not meet 1.5:1 vertical proportion.
 Window 2 does not meet vertical 1.5:1 proportion and is not positioned entirely within the verandah (or portico).

-• Upper storey windows with the potential for overlooking into a neighbouring property's POS are to have minimum sill heights of 1.7m or have fixed obscure glazing to 1.7m above floor level.
+Upper storey windows with the potential for overlooking into a neighbouring property's POS are to have minimum sill heights of 1.7m or have fixed obscure glazing to 1.7m above floor level.
 Other screening solutions may be acceptable at the discretion of Renewal SA.

-4.5 BUILDING HEIGHT
+4.5 Building height